wrickert/HackenTop/README.md

-The goal here is to create a low cost version of Andrew 'Bunnie' Huang's Novena Laptop.
+The goal here is to create a low cost laptop inspired in the was as Andrew 'Bunnie' Huang's Novena Laptop.
 It will be designed around the Raspberry Pi 3 (CM3) Compute Module.
-No clue how ill do the monitor as of yet.
+The idea is the allow easy upgrade as new compute modules are released.
+Monitor will be an external component to begin with.